dallin35/activity-randomizer/README.md

 ## To Do

+* [] Reorganize the file structure of the project.
 * [] Make the app mobile friendly
 * [] Add animations
 * [] Expand activity options (ONGOING)